-Proto Labs, Inc. and its subsidiaries (Proto Labs, the Company, we, us, or our) is an online and technology-enabled manufacturer of quick-turn computer numerical control (CNC) machined and injection-molded custom parts for prototyping and short-run production.
-The Company's customers are product developers throughout the world who require a faster and less expensive way to obtain low volumes of parts.
+Proto Labs, Inc. and its subsidiaries (Proto Labs, the Company, we, us, or our) is an online and technology-enabled manufacturer of quick-turn, ondemand additive manufactured (3D printed), computer numerical control (CNC) machined and injection-molded custom parts for prototyping and short-run production.
+The Company's customers are product developers and engineers throughout the world who require a faster and less expensive way to obtain low volumes of parts.
 The Company's proprietary technology eliminates most of the time-consuming and expensive skilled labor conventionally required to quote and manufacture parts in low volumes, and its customers conduct nearly all of their business with the Company over the Internet.
-The Company targets its services to the millions of product developers who use three-dimensional (3D) computer-aided design (CAD) software to design products across a diverse range of end-markets.
-The Company has established operations in the United States, Europe and Japan, which the Company believes are among the largest geographic markets where these product developers are located.
-The Company's primary manufacturing services currently include Firstcut, which is a CNC machining service, and Protomold, which is an injection molding service.
+The Company targets its product lines to the millions of product developers and engineers who use three-dimensional (3D) computer-aided design (CAD) software to design products across a diverse range of end-markets.
+The Company has established operations in the United States, Europe and Japan, which the Company believes are among the largest geographic markets where these product developers and engineers are located.
+The Company's primary manufacturing product lines currently include Fineline, which is an additive manufacturing (3D printing) product line, Firstcut, which is a CNC machining product line, and Protomold, which is an injection molding product line.
 Proto Labs, Inc. is located in Maple Plain, Minnesota.
-The Company's subsidiaries, Proto Labs Limited and Proto Labs G.K. are located in Telford, United Kingdom and Yamato-Shi, Kanagawa, Japan, respectively.
+The Company's subsidiaries, Proto Labs Limited, Proto Labs G.K. and PL Euro Services, Ltd. are located in Telford, United Kingdom; Yamato-Shi, Kanagawa, Japan; Mosbach, Germany; Le Bourget du Lac, France; and Novara, Italy.